I almost had it- the smoke was rising the embers flicking, flashes of light!

 "Goddess guide me."
 I murmured looking up at the moon.
 Tomorrow was a new day- their beta was supposed to pick me up in the morning.
 Then I had two days to get familiar with the Alphas and find a sacred space on their land to perform the spell.

-Then I was free to go home.
+Then I was free to go home to New Mexico.

 The thought was hallow- my heart ached with a need I couldn't describe other than loneliness.
 Perhaps I would travel after this job.
 Maybe I could find purpose outside of duty that plagued me- a slave to my coven and it's every need.